Guillaume-Wlt/Minecraft-launcher/README.md

 ## Project Status

-> **In progress** — The download pipeline is mostly complete.
-Asset downloading and game launch are the remaining steps before the CLI version is functional.
+> **In progress** — The full download pipeline is complete.
+Game launch (classpath construction, ProcessBuilder) is the remaining step before the CLI version is functional.
 The Swing GUI and authentication layer come after.

 | Feature | Status |
 |---|---|